JordanRuetz/UofTEats/iteration-XX.plan.md

 #### Goals and tasks

 Complete deliverable 1 .md documents.

+Confirming our project goals, figuring out what tools and softwares we need.

  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
  * Order the items from most to least important.